ibmresilient/resilient-community-apps/fn_qradar_advisor/README.md

 '''
 #
 # We ONLY create artifacts for those observables that can be mapped to
-# default Resilient artifacts.
+# default SOAR artifacts.
 If customer has custom artifacts, and wants
 # to map them as well, please modify the following mapping dict.
 #
 mapping = {